CSO SYSTEM STRENGTHENING

 Thirty deaf women and girls have been set on a path to financial independence by ACT grantee, Dehat Ability Support Initiative (D-Ability Initiative).
 The CSO is on a quest to improve the livelihood of women and people living with disabilities (PWD) in Rivers State.

 Women and girls with hearing disabilities in the state are often marginalised and live in extreme poverty.
 They often find it difficult to earn a living due to lack of life-sustaining skills that are exacerbated by discrimination and stigmatisation.

 To remedy this, the D-Ability Initiative embarked on a six-month tailoring skill acquisition programme.
 The beneficiaries were equipped and trained on various fashion design and tailoring skills in order to make them self-sufficient entrepreneurs.
-The grant also covered the acquisition of sewing machines for the beneficiaries.
 The women and girls had no prior knowledge of tailoring or fashion design.

 The beneficiaries demonstrated their new skills by displaying their designs at their graduation ceremony.
 As a long-term strategy, the women and girls have been organised into a cooperative society.
 Plans are ongoing to set up an industrial hub for the deaf women and PWDs in the state.